d4rkne55/microFramework/README.md

 that's a one time job, normally.
 IMO the sheer amount of files just didn't fit with my small project.

-So I thought about throwing framewoks overboard.
+So I thought about throwing framewoks overboard (never heard of micro frameworks before).
 But then it came to my mind that I had time and could create my *own* basic (micro) framework.

 And here I am. :D